-Students must take one compulsory module then three optional modules on rotation.
-Intakes run in September and May.
+Students must take one compulsory module then three core modules on rotation.
+Students must also take the Dissertation module.
+There will be September and May intakes each year for this programme.

 Study will be organised as follows:

 Year 1, Sem 1 - POLM090 Contemporary World Politics, Theories, Concepts, Themes